waagsociety/artsholland-dev/about/index.markdown

 active: about
 ---

+# Unfortunately the source of the data that the Arts Holland platform was built on dried up.
+The platform & API's are thus no longer online..

 # About Arts Holland

 Arts Holland is a consortium of three leading players in the field of arts, culture, new media and tourism.
 The institutes part of this consortium are the [Netherlands Board of Tourism & Conventions](http://www.nbtc.nl/corporate/en/), [Netherlands Uitburo](http://www.uitburo.nl/) and [Waag Society](http://www.waag.org/).